Abdulla-Khan/Login-Form-UI/README.md

-# login_page
+# Login Page

-A new Flutter project.

 A Login page created using package Material UI of flutter and dart.
 Takes Email and password to login and can also be used as Sign up form.
+Clone master branch if you want icons in your UI.
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)